 For example, if a close family member of an individual dies, then you may be the one that has to explain what has happened and offer them emotional support.
 You could also provide them with information about others that they can talk to and obtain support.
 You should ensure that you communicate with them in a way that they understand and inform them that you will be available to talk at a later time if they do not wish to talk at the moment.
 If they wish to be left alone, you should respect their wishes.

-Or, you may observe that an individual has become incontinent at night because they put their bedding in the wash every morning and you notice the smell of urine coming from their bedroom.
+Or, you may observe that an individual has become incontinent at night because they rushed down to put their bedding in the wash every morning and you notice the smell of urine coming from their bedroom.
 Rather than approaching them about it, which could be embarrassing for them, you could uphold their dignity and independence by obtaining leaflets from their GPs office that provide information about incontinence and leaving them somewhere that they will find them.

 Obviously, the person-centred approach that you take will depend upon the individual.
 By putting person-centred values into practice, you can: